 Roll into the grassy Chesterbrook campus that Deacom calls home and it’s hard not to feel at home.
 Spend your lunch break taking a walk, settling in for a picnic or even playing rounds of cornhole during company cook-outs among the sprawling hills.
 Though the company works hard to live up to its “Artisans of ERP Software” reputation, Deacom also takes full advantage of those surroundings, often utilized to help foster team relationships and spark innovative thinking.

-Walking into the building, clients and employees alike are greeted with Deacom’s magnetic Artisan Wall, where pictures proudly display the companies Deacom works with teambuilding moments like Free Lunch Fridays, charity events and tournaments.
+Walking into the building, clients and employees alike are greeted with Deacom’s magnetic Artisan Wall, where pictures proudly display the companies Deacom works with, moments in Deacom’s history, and team-building opportunities like Free Lunch Fridays, charity events and happy hours.
 Veer left, and you’ll see Deacom’s technologists working in an open space where ongoing collaboration is encouraged and asking for help on a project is as simple as turning to your neighbor.
 Whiteboard walls, as well as rolling whiteboards and TVs, make it easy to find creative solutions to clients’ problems.

-With big plans for expansion (including the company’s first international office to open in 2020), Deacom is looking to broaden development and sustain the rapid growth the company has seen in the last four years.
-Deacom’s ongoing expansion exemplifies the Kaizen philosophy, the company’s cornerstone culture that promotes constant, continuous improvement.
+With big plans for expansion (including the company’s first international office to open this year), Deacom is looking to broaden development and sustain the rapid growth the company has seen in recent years.
+The company’s ongoing expansion exemplifies the Kaizen philosophy, the company’s cornerstone culture that promotes constant, continuous improvement.
 Through day-to-day steps toward enhancing specific projects and initiatives, the goal is to create a big picture of long-term, systemic growth and increased quality.

 “Deacom is great.
 My time isn’t wasted on politics or endless meetings.
 I come in, put my headphones on, program and create all day.
 It’s nice and peaceful — exactly what I want as a developer.”Erik Smith Lead Application Developer